-Where we are concerned about the reason for absence, or frequent shortterm absence, we may require a Fit Note for each absence regardless of duration.
+Where we are concerned about the reason for absence, or frequent short-term absence, we may require a Fit Note for each absence regardless of duration.

-4.4 Where the employee does not follow reporting, certification, or agreed keeping-in-touch arrangements we may proceed with disciplinary action against you in accordance with the ng2 disciplinary procedure.
-Similarly any falsification or attempt to mislead on the employee's part will lead to disciplinary action.
+4.4 Where the employee does not follow reporting, certification, or agreed keeping-intouch arrangements we may withhold the company sick pay.
+Failure to comply with these requirements may also lead to disciplinary action in accordance with ng homes disciplinary procedure.
+Similarly, any falsification or attempt to mislead on the employee's part will lead to disciplinary action.
 In serious and/or repeated cases, this may lead to dismissal.